Hologic (HOLX)

 13. Is Now The Time To Buy Hologic?

-Hologic’s business quality ultimately falls short of our standards.
-To begin with, its revenue growth was uninspiring over the last five years.
-And while its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its declining adjusted operating margin shows the business has become less efficient.
+Hologic isn’t a terrible business, but it isn’t one of our picks.
+To kick things off, its revenue has declined over the last five years.
+And while its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+On top of that, its declining operating margin shows the business has become less efficient.

-Hologic’s P/E ratio based on the next 12 months is 16.5x.
-Investors with a higher risk tolerance might like the company, but we think the potential downside is too great.
-We're pretty confident there are more exciting stocks to buy at the moment.
+Hologic’s P/E ratio based on the next 12 months is 16x.
+Investors with a higher risk tolerance might like the company, but we don’t really see a big opportunity at the moment.
+We're pretty confident there are superior stocks to buy right now.